tschettervictor/bsd-apps/mineos/README.md

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.
 Other variables should be left at defalut unless you have a good reason to change them.

+HTTP
+- set to 1 to use http access only (defaults to 0)

 PYTHON_VERSION
 - python version to use (currenlty defaults to 311)